Loading...

 Hometown: Alexandria, Virginia

-Hobbies: Outside of the classroom, I enjoy expressing myself through singing and accompanying my vocals with piano, engaging with organizations motivated by social justice and gender-focused activism, and simply engaging in meaningful late-night conversations with my peers.
+Hobbies: Outside of the classroom, I enjoy playing the piano, singing, playing on the Duke Women’s club team, engaging with organizations motivated by social justice and gender focused activism, and going on hikes in the Duke Forest.

 Why Duke?